 After your interview, each interviewer rates your interview independently and submits their evaluation.
 The three interviewers then discuss their opinions and the EXCOM member submits an overall evaluation.
 If one interviewer has a significantly different impression from the others, you MAY be invited for a second interview with a different group of interviewers.
 All of these evaluations are subsequently available to the Executive Committee during the meetings at which decisions are made.
 To learn more about what happens after your interview, please visit our Decision page.

 All correspondence should go through our office (i.e. do not contact your interviewers directly).
 Updates, letters of intent, and thank you cards are not accepted.

 The Admissions Committee is comprised of more than 200 faculty, students and community physicians.
 Currently, 21 committee members serve on the Executive Committee (EXCOM).
 Each non-Washington WAMI state (Wyoming, Alaska, Montana, and Idaho) has at least one representative on the Executive Committee.

-All completed applications undergo an assessment by two to three Executive Committee members to determine if the applicant should be invited to interview.
-Two assigned reviewers make independent determinations concerning the merits of an application.
-If there is disagreement between the first two reviewers, the application goes to a third who breaks the tie.
-Applicants with two positive responses will be invited to interview.
-Those who receive negative responses will not be considered any further for admission.
-Selected applicants will receive an invitation to interview between October and March.
+All completed applications undergo an assessment by two to three current or former Executive Committee members to determine if the applicant should be invited to interview.
+Applicants with at least two positive responses will be invited to interview.